 With the recent US Supreme Court recently holding the Defense of Marriage Act (DOMA) unconstitutional, the writing is pretty much on the wall that gay marriage will be legal in all or most of the United States within five to ten years.
 But what about China?
 How does China view gays and gay marriage?
 Is gay marriage in its future?

 For answers to these questions, I turned to my friend and fellow blogger Richard Burger, the force behind the Peking Duck blog, which blog has produced around 5,000 posts since 2002!
 Richard authored the critically acclaimed book Behind the Red Door: Sex in China, examining China’s sexual history and present.
+In particular Richard’s post touches on the following:

 Here is Richard’s post on homosexuality in China: